 This white paper has two main goals.
-The first is to describe how the precisions of the two systems are achieved when they are manufactured and installed.
+The first is to describe how precision of the two systems is achieved when they are manufactured and installed.
 This is demonstrated using grade accuracy, elastic deformation, and preload effects.
-The second is a cost comparison for a theoretical application is given.
-This can include the design of the system, material costs, and installation labor.
+The second is a cost comparison for a theoretical application.
+Cost factors include the design of the system, material costs, and labor costs during installation.

 Both IVT and profile rail systems are precision products.
-While the potential accuracy of an IVT system is slightly less than that of a bearing block system, with many applications IVT systems can be used successfully at a fraction of the cost.
-The estimates were approximate, but the bearing block and profile rail system was found to be 2.2 times higher in cost than an IVT system.
+While the potential accuracy of an IVT system is slightly less than a bearing block system, many applications can successfully use IVT systems at a fraction of the cost.
+Results: While the estimates were approximate, the bearing block and profile rail system were found to be 2.2 times higher in cost than an IVT system.

 Read the entire White Paper: IVT vs Profile Rail